-Today in 2003: Opportunity blasts off to Mars | EarthSky.org
+EarthSky | Opportunity left for Mars 19 years ago today

-July 7, 2003.
-On this date, NASA’s Mars rover Opportunity blasted off on a journey to Mars.
-After traveling for some seven months through space, Opportunity landed on Mars’ Meridiani Planum on January 25, 2004, three weeks after its twin rover Spirit touched down on the other side of the planet.
+On July 7, 2003, Opportunity blasted off on its journey to Mars.
+After traveling for some seven months through space, Opportunity landed in Mars’ Meridiani Planum on January 25, 2004.
+This was three weeks after its twin rover Spirit touched down on the other side of the planet.
 Spirit stopped moving across Mars’ surface in 2009, and it stopped sending back signals to Earth in 2010.

-Meanwhile, Opportunity – designed to last just 90 Martian days and travel 1,100 yards (1,000 meters) across Mars’ surface – vastly surpassed all expectations in its endurance, scientific value and longevity.
-It became one of the most successful feats of interplanetary exploration, effectively ending in 2018 (and officially ending in 2019) after some 15 years exploring the surface of Mars.
+But Opportunity – designed to last for 90 Martian days and travel 1,100 yards (1,000 meters) – vastly surpassed all expectations in its endurance, scientific value and longevity.
+The rover’s mission effectively ended in 2018 (officially in 2019) after some 15 years exploring the surface of Mars.

-In addition to exceeding its life expectancy by 60 times, the rover traveled more than 28 miles (45 km) by the time it reached its most appropriate final resting spot in Mars’ Perseverance Valley.
+Incredibly, in addition to exceeding its life expectancy by 60 times, the rover traveled more than 28 miles (45 km) by the time it reached its most appropriate final resting spot in Mars’ Perseverance Valley.
 The Opportunity rover stopped communicating with Earth when a severe Mars-wide dust storm blanketed its location in June 2018.
 Presumably, the storm affected the rover’s solar panels.
-Opportunity’s final communication was received June 10, 2018.
+Opportunity’s final communication was, ultimately, received on June 10, 2018.

-But NASA didn’t know that yet.
-Throughout the late summer and fall of 2018, engineers in the Space Flight Operations Facility at NASA’s Jet Propulsion Laboratory (JPL) conducted a multifaceted, eight-month recovery strategy in an attempt to compel the rover to communicate.
-They sent more than a thousand commands to the rover … but there was no response.
+NASA, however, didn’t know that yet.
+Throughout the late summer and fall of 2018, engineers in the Space Flight Operations Facility at NASA’s Jet Propulsion Laboratory (JPL) conducted a multifaceted, eight-month recovery strategy to try to get the rover to communicate.
+They sent more than 1,000 commands to the rover … but there was no response.
 In what became a months-long outpouring of emotion, space fans on Twitter and other social media platforms began using the hashtags #ThankYouOppy and #GoodnightOppy.

-Space engineers made their last attempt to revive Opportunity on February 12, 2019, starting with a “wake-up song” played in the control room at JPL.
+Space engineers made their last attempt to revive Opportunity on February 12, 2019.
+They started with a “wake-up song” played in the control room at JPL.
 The mission’s principal investigator, Steve Squyres, had chosen I’ll Be Seeing You, as performed by Billie Holiday.
 At 8:10 p.m., Holiday’s wistful voice floated up from the command floor:

 I’ll be seeing you in all the old familiar places that this heart of mine embraces.